dewert99/rust-horn-belt/README.md

 ## Where to Find the Proof Rules From the Paper

 The derived rules mentioned in the paper can be found [here](theories/typing/examples/derived_rules.v).

-### Type System Rules
+### Type System Rules --- from the RustBelt Paper

-The files in [typing](theories/typing) prove semantic versions of the proof rules given in the (RustBelt) paper.
+The files in [typing](theories/typing) prove semantic versions of the proof rules given in the *RustBelt* paper.
 Notice that mutable borrows are called "unique borrows" in the Coq development.

 | Proof Rule            | File            | Lemma                 |